juergenweb/FrontendForms/README.md

 Add IP-addresses to a blacklist to prevent them accessing your forms.
 If the visitor's IP is on this list, an alert box will be displayed, which informs the visitor, that his IP is on the blacklist.
 The form itself will not be displayed in this case.

-#### Statistic section of blocked users to identify spammer
+#### Statistic section of blocked visitors to identify spammer
-In addition to the IP-banning blacklist, a statistic section which informs you about users that have been blocked, is part of the anti-spam measures.
+In addition to the IP-banning blacklist, a statistic section which informs you about visitors that have been blocked, is part of the anti-spam measures.
 A visitor will be blocked if he needs, for example, too many attempts to send the form (depending on your settings).
 In this section you can get more information about this visitor, and you have 2 buttons: add the visitor to or remove him from the IP blacklist.

 ### Measure 5: CAPTCHA
 This module offers various types of a CAPTCHA, that can be used.
 BTW: CAPTCHA should be used only if the other traps failed, and you get a lot of SPAM over your forms.
-Most users do not like CAPTCHA, but it is up to you whether to use them or not.
+Most visitors do not like CAPTCHA, but it is up to you whether to use them or not.
 You can make all CAPTCHA settings inside the module configuration.
 The only thing you can do manually is to disable the CAPTCHA on per form base by using the [disableCaptcha()](#disablecaptcha) method.

 At the moment, following CAPTCHA types will be provided:

 #### Image CAPTCHA
-The image CAPTCHA shows an image and the user has to answer which category fits to the image.
+The image CAPTCHA shows an image and the visitor has to answer which category fits to the image.
 The following categories exist at the moment: trees, houses, lakes, flowers, animals, mountains, ships and cars.
-You can also manipulate the images by using various filters (can be set in the configuration).
+You can also manipulate the images by using various filters (can be set in the configuration) to make them more difficult to be identified by spambots.

 #### Random string CAPTCHA
-A random string will be provided inside an image and the user has to write this string into the input field below.
+A random string will be provided inside an image and the visitor has to write this string into the input field below.

 #### Even string CAPTCHA
-This is almost the same as the random string CAPTCHA with the only difference, that the user has to enter every second character (even character) and not the whole string.
+This is almost the same as the random string CAPTCHA with the only difference, that the visitor has to enter every second character (even character) and not the whole string.

 #### Reverse string CAPTCHA
-This is also almost the same as the random string CAPTCHA with the only difference, that the user has to enter the characters from right to left (reverse order) instead of left to right.
+This is also almost the same as the random string CAPTCHA with the only difference, that the visitor has to enter the characters from right to left (reverse order) instead of left to right.

 #### Math CAPTCHA
-The user has to solve a simple calculation.
+The visitor has to solve a simple calculation.

 In the backend, there are a lot of configuration settings to adapt the CAPTCHA to your needs or to adapt it to your project design.
 The settings are self explaining, so I do not want to go into detail.